pagkly/Zed/Investopedia4/Federal Deposit Insurance Corporation (FDIC).md

 ## Understanding the FDIC

-Because practically all banks and thrifts now offer FDIC coverage, many consumers face less uncertainty regarding their deposits.
+Because practically all banks and thrifts now [[Offer|offer]] FDIC coverage, many consumers face less uncertainty regarding their deposits.
 As a result, banks have a better opportunity to address problems under controlled circumstances without triggering a run on the bank.

 In case of bank failure, the FDIC covers deposits up to $250,000, per FDIC-insured bank, for each account ownership category such as retirement accounts and trusts.
 This sum is adequate for the majority of depositors, though depositors with more than that sum should spread their assets among multiple banks.